Point system (driving): Northern Territory

 A demerit points scheme was introduced into the Northern Territory on 1 September 2007.
-Offences that accrue points include speeding, failing to obey a red traffic light or level crossing signal, failing to wear a seatbelt, drink driving, using a mobile phone, failure to display L or P plates, street racing, burnouts and causing damage.
+Offences that accrue points include speeding, failing to obey a red traffic light or level crossing signal, failing to wear a seat-belt, drunk driving, using a mobile phone, failure to display L or P plates, street racing, burnouts and causing damage.

 Learner and provisional drivers are subject to suspension for accumulating 5 points or more over a 12-month period.
 The 3-year limit of 12 points still applies.

 Queensland

-In Queensland, provisional or learner drivers may accumulate up to 4 demerit points in a one-year period, and open licence holders 12 demerit points in a three-year period, before receiving a sanction.
-A driver who exceeds their point threshold may choose between a license suspension for a period of 3 months, or to enter into a 12-month good driving behaviour bond.
-If a driver incurs more than one point while subject to a good driving behaviour bond, their license is suspended for a period of 6 months.
+In Queensland, provisional or learner drivers may accumulate up to 4 demerit points in a one-year period, and open license holders 12 demerit points in a three-year period, before receiving a sanction.
+A driver who exceeds their point threshold may choose between a license suspension for a period of 3 months, or to enter into a 12-month good driving behavior bond.
+If a driver incurs more than one point while subject to a good driving behavior bond, their license is suspended for a period of 6 months.

+Unlike in some other states, double demerit points apply all year round in Queensland for specific offences, where a second or subsequent same offence is committed within 12 months of the earlier offence – for example, a driver with a full/open license caught using a phone while driving would receive 4 demerit points for the first offence; if caught for the same offence within 12 months of committing the first, they would accrue a further 8 demerit points (4x for the offence, 4x double), resulting in their demerit point limit being reached.